AdebayoBraimah/mk_design/README.md

                         specified covariates (from '--ret-cols') in the design matrix [default: False].
   --sep SEP             Separator string to use, valid separators/delimitors
-                        include: tabs, commas, or spaces).
+                        include: tabs, commas, or spaces.
  ```